sourmash-bio/sourmash/README.md

     pip install sourmash

-It currently requires screed and PyYAML, and runs under both Python 2.7.11 and Python 3.5.
-You will need the CPython development headers and libraries in order to compile the C++ extension.
+sourmash runs under both Python 2.7.x and Python 3.5.
+The base requirements are screed and PyYAML, together with a C++ development environment and the CPython development headers and libraries (for the C++ extension).

+The comparison code (`sourmash compare`) uses numpy, and the plotting code uses matplotlib and scipy, but most of the code is usable without these.

 ## Development

 `sourmash` is the main command-line entry point; run it for help.

 `sourmash_lib/` contains the library code.

+Tests require py.test and can be run with `make test`.

 ----